Learn Modern Standard Arabic Basics: A Complete Beginner’s Guide

 Numbers in Modern Standard Arabic

-When it comes to numbers it is not advised to simply memorize them, there are rules that are crucial to be aware of.
+When it comes to Arabic numbers, it is not advised to simply memorize them, there are rules that are crucial to be aware of.

 Now let’s go through the first ten numbers here to get us started: